Scroll to the bottom of this page for a list of links to my Noël ancestors' pages.

 The Act of Union's goal was to put an end to this cultural division and create a more homogenized country.
 Upper and Lower Canada were merged into one province.
 Even though an attempt to make English the official language of the country failed, most of the French Canadians (or Canadiens as they called themselves) could see the writing on the wall and the inevitable change to their way of life.

 Farming, the lifeblood of the St. Lawrence Valley, was also changing.
-Small farms could no longer sustain a family, and the men were often employed as day laborers while their wives and children performed the bulk of the farm duties.
-The tales of riches to be made in Upper Canada--as well as opportunities in Western Canada--made the Canadiens ears perk up just a little....
+Small farms could no longer sustain a family, and the men were often employed away from home as day laborers while their wives and children performed the bulk of the farm duties.
+The tales of riches to be made in Upper Canada--as well as opportunities in Western Canada--made the Canadiens ears perk up a bit....

 And then there was the United States.
 Textile mills were sprouting like crocus in spring in New England.
 Labor to build the mills and operate them were sorely needed.
 The close proximity to home made this a more attractive option than far-away Ontario and even further away Manitoba and British Columbia.
 And so began the migration of the Canadiens...1,2,3